HaeImCH/smokeping-config-gen/README.md

 # smokeping-config-gen
-a Python script that generates configuration files SmokePing
+a Python script that generates configuration files for SmokePing

 ## How to Use
 ```py_directory/